 Lee Brown has more than 30 years of experience working for municipalities in Illinois, Minnesota, and Wisconsin.
 He is president of Teska Associates, Inc., a consulting firm that provides urban planning and landscape architecture services throughout the Midwest.
-He is a certified planner and a Fellow of the American Institute of Certified Planners, the highest honor that can bestowed upon an American planner.
+He is a certified planner and a Fellow of the American Institute of Certified Planners.
 Active within the organization for more than 30 years, Brown currently is a member of the Community Assistance Program Committee and serves as a Planning Accreditation Board site visitor that reviews university planning programs.
 He previously volunteered for several Planning Assistance Teams, served as the APA Illinois Chapter president, and helped establish the Planning Officials Development Officers program.

 Deborah Lawlor, FAICP

 Debbie Lawlor has more than 29 years of planning experience.
 She has been the chief of sustainability and economic growth, chief planner, and supervisor of land use planning at the New Jersey Meadowlands Commission.
 She also worked in the private sector at Edwards and Kelcey, Inc., and PQA Engineering.
 She has been active in APA's New Jersey Chapter and the APA Regional and Intergovernmental Planning Division.
 She received the chapter's Distinguished Service Award in 2009.
 She has participated in the New Jersey Governor's Smart Growth Task Force and Rutgers University Center for Green Building Advisory board.
 She has has a BS in environmental planning and design and an MA in geography, both from Rutgers.